libnyanpasu/libnyanpasu.github.io/introduction.md

 The name and icon of Clash Nyanpasu have special origins and meanings.
 In this name, _Nyanpasu_ comes from Nyanpasu AOSP.
 Initially, we adopted the icon of Nyanpasu AOSP; hence, we named the software _Clash Nyanpasu_.

-_It's worth noting that we obtained authorization from the owner of Nyanpasu AOSP to use its name and logo._
+_It is important to note that we are licensed by the owners of the Nyanpasu AOSP to use its name and logo._

 ## Aliases and Abbreviations